scalatron/scalatron/Scalatron/Readme.txt

 ### Version 0.9.9.5 -- 2012-05-06

 * version control is now available in the browser UI via "Save..." and "Revert..." buttons.
 Thanks @daniel_kuffner!
+* plug-ins can now optionally be isolated into a sandbox to prevent them from executing malicious code on the server.
+  To enable this experimental feature, use the command line argument "-sandboxed yes".
+Note that plug-ins can no longer access the file system for logging purposes.

 ### Version 0.9.9.4 -- 2012-05-04